mainwp/mainwp/readme.txt

 * Fixed: An issue with ignoring individual updates
 * Fixed: redirection to Quick Start Wizard for new installations
 * Added: Twitter brag notifications
-* Added: additional links in the actions menu in the Posts, Pages and Users table
+* Added: additional links in the actions menu in the Posts, Pages, and Users table
 * Added: 'mainwp-widgets-screen-options' filter for managing extensions widgets on the Overview page
 * Added: option to set a specific time for automatic daily synchronization
 * Added: option to set automatic daily synchronization frequency